 The first, second, and third year of retirement, (ages 62 through 64) Joe is fully retired and has no earnings.
 He is collecting his reduced Social Security benefit because he is collecting before his full retirement age.

 The fourth year of retirement, age 65, Joe begins to earn a salary of $50,000.
-His new earnings decrease his Social Security benefit by $15,880.
-This is because the Social Security administration deducts $1 from Joe’s benefit payment for every $2 he is earning over the yearly limit, which is $18,240 in 2020.
-Joe is earning $31,760 over the annual threshold.
+His new earnings decrease his Social Security benefit by $14,380.
+This is because the Social Security administration deducts $1 from Joe’s benefit payment for every $2 he is earning over the yearly limit, which is $21,240 (2023).
+Joe is earning $28,760 over the annual threshold.
 From a tax perspective, 85% of Joe’s Social Security benefit will be taxed, assuming he is married filing jointly.
 For more on how to reduce taxes in retirement, please take a look at our blog post on the topic.

 In Joe’s 5th year of retirement (age 66, year turning FRA) he again earned $50,000.
-His earnings this year will cause a reduction in his Social Security benefit of only $466.
-Remember the earnings limit on the year turning your full retirement age increases to $48,600 (2020).
-Therefore, as Joe is earning $1,400 over that limit, the Social Security Administration will reduce his benefit by $1 for every $3 he earns.
+His earnings this year will not cause a reduction in his Social Security benefit.
+Remember the earnings limit on the year turning your full retirement age increases to $56,520 (2023).
 Again, 85% of Joe’s Social Security benefit will be taxable.

 At age 66 (Joe’s full retirement age) his benefit is recalculated to credit him the benefits that were deferred while working.
 Joe’s second career certainly complicated his tax situation and Social Security benefit planning.
 In his simplified case, the benefits of working in retirement outweighed the negatives.
 Joe was able to earn a salary that allowed him to reduce his withdraws from his retirement accounts during those years.
 All of the reduced benefits will be returned to him as soon as he reaches his full retirement age.